 BNP Paribas tracks the effectiveness of its actions in this field through the percentage of employees contributing directly to the promotion of human rights who have received specific training.
-At the end of 2022, 89% of the employees who were assigned the module on how to address human rights in financing decisions of this specific training, had attended it.
 Since 2016, more than 22,000 employees of the Group have completed this training.